 Steel For a House in Thailand.

-Types of steel reinforcing for a house.
+Types of steel for roof structure and concrete reinforcing.

 Deformed steel reinforcing bar is referred to as ‘rebar’.